Treatment of Fixed Assets in Singapore

 Depreciation amount is the actual cost of an asset less its residual value.
 Residual value is the amount the entity will realize upon disposal of the asset at the end of its useful life.
 However the residual value of an asset is often insignificant therefore it is always deemed to be zero while computing the depreciation amount.

-Residual value of an asset should be reviewed at the time of reporting and if the residual value is higher than the carrying amount, then no depreciation is recognized for that year and remains unrecognized unless and until its residual value subsequently decreases to an amount below the asset’s carrying amount.
+Residual value of an asset should be reviewed at the time of reporting and if the residual value is higher than the carrying amount, then no depreciation is recognised for that year and remains unrecognised unless and until its residual value subsequently decreases to an amount below the asset’s carrying amount.

-The depreciation charge for a period is usually recognized in profit or loss.
+The depreciation charge for a period is usually recognised in profit or loss.
 But in some cases it can also be included in the cost (carrying amount) of another asset.
-For example depreciation of a manufacturing plant may be included in the costs of conversion of inventories.
+For example, depreciation of a manufacturing plant may be included in the costs of conversion of inventories.

 - Asset management policy of the entity

 - Expected usage of the asset such as expected capacity or physical output.